-Obviously falls prevention is a massive topic that we could spend all day discussing, however, hopefully these quick tips have provided you with some food for thought.
-By simply consulting with an exercise physiologist a specific care plan can be put into place and significantly reduce our risk of falls.
+Obviously falls prevention is a massive topic for seniors that we could spend all day discussing, however we hope these quick tips have provided you with some food for thought.
+By simply consulting with an exercise physiologist, a specific care plan can be put into place to significantly reduce your risk of falls.
 If you would like to discuss assistance for you or a loved please make an appointment to speak to one of our specialist exercise physiologists based on the Sunshine Coast, Brisbane or Cooloola Coast.